TOGAF Exam Preparation: 5 Key Insights

 The exams are provided through Pearson Vue, a global exam service with offices almost everywhere.

-You can book the exams to be taken separately, or you may take both together in one sitting.
+We recommend taking the exams in two separate sessions.
 The Part 1 exam is 60 minutes.
 The Part 2 exam is 90 minutes.

-Students with English as a second language can receive an extra 30 minutes for each exam.
+If English is not a native language in your country you will get an extra 30 minutes for each test.
+Students from English-speaking countries who have English as a second language can request an extra 30 minutes for each exam.
 Ask the instructor for details.

 You can choose to attend a local Pearson Vue exam center or go for the remote proctoring option.